Atmospheric composition and vertical structure of the atmosphere – spatial and temporal aspects

 - If you are taking this class as

 - ATM401 take these guided notes and answer the questions.
-Please use the book for help.
-It also prepares the student to present the material in class.
-This part is pass/fail and part of the homework grade.
+Please use the book for help, but don’t copy/paste from the e-version.
+The notes should be understandable for you for quick review of a unit in preparation of the exams.
+Taking notes also serves to improve your communication skills.
+This guided notes part is pass/fail and part of the homework grade.
 Failure to submit the notes in time will lead to an F. The guided notes and the knowledge and comprehension questions will be graded according to the percentage of completions over the semester as part of the homework grade.
 I read them to analyze where the class had difficulties to address them.
 The last question serves to seek clarification from me.
 When you have no questions, type “N/A”.
-Your grade will not suffer from asking questions here.
+Your grade will not suffer from asking questions here!
 On the contrary, it is more likely to suffer when you don’t put them forward as you will miss out your chance to seek for clarification.
 Note that these grading policies apply to all questionnaires in this class.

 Once you have watched the video, download the unit 1 problem solutions.
 Please go thru the solutions so you know how to organize your problem solutions in the future.
 Note you won’t have to type your solutions, nice legible hand writing is sufficient.
 The examples just should give you an idea of what I mean with “show how you got to the solution”.